 The Ranging request IE is used by a device to initiate the transfer of ranging measurements between devices.
 In a ranging capable device, the presence of a Ranging request IE signals the receiving MAC entity that the receive timestamp should be captured and returned to the requesting device.
 This IE is used in the ranging exchange described in 5.1.8.5.

-The ranging request IE content is 2 octets and encoded as shown in Figure 48nac.
+The Ranging request IE content is encoded as shown in Figure 48nac.

 Figure 48nac—Ranging request IE content

-The Ranging Method field shall be set to 0 to indicate one-way ranging and set to 1 to indicate two-way ranging.
-The Ranging Message Sequence Number shall be set as described in 5.1.8.5.
-The TX Timestamp field shall be set to the time in nanoseconds, in the senders time reference, when packet containing this IE is transmitted.
-The Request TX Timestamp shall be set to TX time, when the ranging method is one way ranging.
+The Ranging Method field shall be set to zero to indicate one-way ranging and set to one to indicate two-way ranging.
+The Ranging Message Sequence Number field shall be set as described in 5.1.8.5.
+The TX Timestamp field shall be set to the time, in nanoseconds, as seen from the perspective of the sender, when a packet containing this IE is transmitted.
+The Request TX Timestamp field shall be set to the TX time when the ranging method is one-way ranging.

 5.2.4.34.2 Ranging response IE